-We now present additional evidence from Experiment 4 which suggests that these cognitive biases are robust.
-We study robustness by asking if perception biases disappear as subjects become more familiar with our experimental methodology.
-In Experiment 4 we showed subjects the network in figure 4 and then we asked them the same questions about the degree distribution.
-Note that the network is exactly the same as the network in Experiment 1 apart from the labels of the nodes.
-However, all subjects were assigned to the same location in the network, which is a node of degree 7 (i.e. high type) located next to the node assigned to low type subjects in Experiment 1.
+problem.
+Note that the network is exactly the same as the network in Stage 1 apart from the labels of the nodes.
+However, all subjects were assigned to the same location in the network, which is a node of degree 7 (i.e. high type) located next to the node assigned to low type subjects in Stage 1.

-Figure 5 is the equivalent of figure 3: it shows the aggregated data for all subjects dividing them according to their treatment assignment in Experiment 1.
-Specifically, it compares the degree distribution of the actual network (in black) with the degree distribution of the cognitive networks of subjects assigned to a high (in gray) and a low (in white) type in Experiment 1.
-The figure shows that the three biases originally identified are present in Experiment 4 as well: subjects underestimate the mean degree in the network and they overestimate (underestimate) the number of rare (frequent) types in the network.
+Figure 5 is the equivalent of Figure 3: it shows the aggregated data for all subjects dividing them according to their treatment assignment in Stage 1.
+Specifically, it compares the degree distribution of the actual network (in black) with the degree distribution of the cognitive networks of subjects assigned to a high (in gray) and a low (in white) type in Stage 1.
+The Figure shows that the three biases originally identified are present in Stage 5 as well: subjects underestimate the mean degree in the network and they overestimate (underestimate) the number of rare (frequent) types in the network.